siddhi-io/siddhi-map-avro/docs/api/latest.md

 ### avro *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#sink-mapper">(Sink Mapper)</a>*

-<p style="word-wrap: break-word">This extension is an Event to Avro output mapper.Transports that publish  messages to Avro sink can utilize this extension to convert siddhi events to Avro messages.<br>&nbsp;Users can either specify the avro schema or give the schema registry URL and schema reference id as a parameter in stream definition.<br>In case no specification of avro schema a flat avro schema of type record is generated using the stream attributes as schema fields.</p>
+<p style="word-wrap: break-word">This extension is a Siddhi Event to Avro Message output mapper.Transports that publish  messages to Avro sink can utilize this extension to convert siddhi events to Avro messages.<br>&nbsp;Users can either specify the avro schema or give the schema registry URL and schema reference id as a parameter in stream definition.<br>In case no specification of avro schema a flat avro schema of type record is generated using the stream attributes as schema fields.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```